Weakly self-avoiding walk on a high-dimensional torus

 \begin{proof}[Proof of Theorem~\ref{thm:dilute}] The combination of Theorem~\ref{thm:susceptibility} with Lemma~\ref{lem:Tauberian} (with $f=H$, $R=\zeta$) immediately gives

 Therefore, by definition of $\zeta$,

-Since $n \le C_0 V^{1/2}$ by assumption, the above right-hand side is bounded by a constant multiple of $\beta V^{-1}(n^2+nr^2)$.
-Finally, the error term $\beta nr^2/V$ can be absorbed in one of the two error terms of \eqref{e:hmu} since
+Since $n \le C_0 V^{1/2}$ by assumption, the above right-hand side is bounded by a $C_0$-dependent constant multiple of $\beta V^{-1}(n^2+nr^2)$.
+Finally, the error term $\beta nr^2/V$ can be absorbed into one of the two error terms of \eqref{e:hmu} since

 This proves \eqref{e:hmu} and therefore completes the proof. \end{proof}

 It remains to prove Theorem~\ref{thm:susceptibility}.
 The proof is based on the lace expansion for self-avoiding walk \cite{BS85} (see \cite{MS93,Slad06} for introductions), both on $\Z^d$ and on the torus.
 Previously the lace expansion has been applied to self-avoiding walk only on the infinite lattice.
 The proof also relies in an important way on the decay of the near-critical $\Z^d$ two-point function, and the ``plateau'' for the torus two-point function implied by that decay, which are obtained in \cite{Slad20_wsaw} and which we discuss in detail in Section~\ref{sec:plateau}.